9 Research-Backed Benefits of Using Sea Buckthorn Oil

 Sea buckthorn also decreases CO2 levels in healing tissue, protects the brain, helps controls hormone levels, and more.

-5. It Protects Against Radiation
+5. It MAY HELP PROTECT Against Radiation

 Perhaps the most interesting entry on the list, sea buckthorn oil helps protect the body against radiation damage.